ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 # Lists

 In this chapter, we will start with our crypto coin portal example.
-We will begin with a basic GraphQL server that exposes an `Asset` and an `AssetPrice` type to allow the GraphQL portal to fetch the available crypto assets and price information.
+We will begin with a basic GraphQL server that exposes an `Asset` and an `AssetPrice` entity to allow the GraphQL portal to fetch the available crypto assets and price information.

 During this chapter, we will cover the following topics: